Steppable 0.0.1

 To make a release build:

-installed and working, please use the build below:
+For users with ninja installed and working, please use the build below:

 Then, invoke the build tool.
 CMake generates Makefiles by default, so the command to build is: